The number of distinct adjacent pairs in geometrically distributed words: The expected number of distinct pairs

 \section{The expected number of distinct pairs}

 In this section, we use the methodology and notation from \cite{BCN}.
 An interested reader may wish to read this paper for clarity on the concepts used.
 We find an expression for the probability of obtaining a distinct pair.
-We split this problem into two cases: i) the $ii$ case, and ii) the $ij$ case where $i \neq j$.
+We split this problem into two cases: i) the case $ii$ of two equal letters, and ii) the $ij$ case of two distinct letters where $i \neq j$.

 Let $P_{i,i}(n)$ and $P_{i,j}(n)$ be the probabilities of getting words of length $n$ which have a pair $ii$ and $ij$ (where $i \neq j$) respectively somewhere in position $1$ up to position $n-1$.